I want, in this study, to look at one of Judaism’s most distinctive and least understood characteristics – the chronological imagination.

 For Aristotle, slavery is an ontological condition, a fact of birth.
 Some are born to rule, others to be ruled.
 This is precisely the worldview to which Torah is opposed.
 The entire complex of biblical legislation is designed to ensure that neither the slave nor his owner should ever see slavery as a permanent condition.
 A slave should be treated “like an employee or a resident,” in other words, with the respect due to a free human being.
 In this way the Torah ensured that, although slavery could not be abolished overnight, it would eventually be.
 And so it happened.

 There are profound differences between philosophy and Judaism, and one lies in their respective understandings of time.
 For Plato and his heirs, philosophy is about the truth that is timeless (or for Hegel and Marx, about “historical inevitability”).
 Judaism is about truths (like human freedom) that are realised in and through time.
 That is the difference between what I call the logical and chronological imaginations.
 The logical imagination yields truth as system.
 The chronological imagination yields truth as story (a story is a sequence of events extended through time).
 Revolutions based on philosophical systems fail – because change in human affairs takes time, and philosophy is incapable of understanding the human dimension of time.
 The inevitable result is that (in Rousseau’s famous phrase) they “force men to be free” – a contradiction in terms, and the reality of life under Soviet Communism.
-Revolutions based on Tenakh succeed, because they go with the grain of human nature, recognizing that it takes time for people to change.
+Revolutions based on Tanach succeed, because they go with the grain of human nature, recognising that it takes time for people to change.
 The Torah did not abolish slavery but it set in motion a process that would lead people to come of their own accord to the conclusion that it was wrong.
 How it did so is one of the wonders of history.